chiragakunosensei/Lab_3/README.md

 5. A choropleth map, using a sensible data classification of your choice, that shows the percentage of Hispanics in each state.

-The **Introduction** section should state the research objective.

-The **Data and Methods** section should state the data sets used in the analysis, from where those data were acquired, the GIS operations employed, and the mapping techniques employed (i.e. state and justify why you chose specific mapping options, such as the type of map, color scheme, the particular data classification for your choropleth map, and so on).

-The **Results** section should state the results, i.e. a description of the spatial distribution of Hispanics in the U.S. – where in the U.S. do Hispanics tend to concentrate and where are there few Hispanics?
-Be sure to include the five pieces of information listed directly above.
-The two maps should be cited in the text here (e.g. Figure 1, Figure 2).

-The **Discussion** section should interpret your results by briefly interpreting why Hispanics may be concentrated in particular states and regions of the U.S. State the limitations of the analysis (e.g. looking at the state level may not reveal within-state variation in Hispanic population), and how this analysis might be improved (e.g. by examining county level data).

-The **Figures and Tables** section should contain the proportional symbol/dot density and choropleth maps, each on a separate page and with a caption.
-The maps should be cited in the text.

 ## Getting Started

 All the data and operations you need to complete this assignment are